-A Police Procedural is concerned with an accurate representation of the day to day realities and procedures of the police.
+A Police Procedural is concerned with an accurate representation of the day to day realities and procedures of the police and law enforcement.
 It's a very specific sub-genre of crime fiction.
 The Police Procedural is almost the antithesis of the Cop Show

 .
 The Police Procedural is characterized by the lack of emphasis on the character's personal lives and the increased focus on the nuts-and-bolts of law enforcement.

 This term is also sometimes used specifically to describe the "Reverse Whodunnit

 " style of crime drama made famous by Columbo